Listening Series: Playing Spaces

 In architecture, spatial thinking is at the core of the design process.
 In music, however, space is often considered a surface effect, a veneer of “good” or “bad” acoustics that is applied to sound rather than grounding it.
 But music is inherently spatial.
 As it travels from a source to our ears, music is transformed by the air, the surrounding architecture, and the shape of our own bodies.
 A number of musicians from across time periods, genres, and traditions have acknowledged this gap, and have exploited spatial phenomena to enrich their musical languages.

-Listening Series: Playing Spaces is presented in parallel with the launch of How Musicians Think About Space, an issue produced by architectural designer and acoustician Willem Boning for Attention-The Audio Journal for Architecture that documents musical experiments with the spatial dynamics of architecture and landscape.
+Listening Series: Playing Spaces is presented in parallel with the launch of How Musicians Think About Space, edited by Curt Gambetta and Joseph Bedford, and produced by architectural designer and acoustician Willem Boning for Attention – The Audio Journal for Architecture, which documents musical experiments with the spatial dynamics of architecture and landscape.
 Through interviews, musical excerpts, and acoustical examples, How Musicians Think About Space illuminates the role of space in the imagination of composers, performers, and producers.

 About the Performance